jorbDehmel/jgame3d/jgame3d/README.txt

 Compiling:

-    You must include /usr/include/jgame3d/bin/jgame3d.a as the FINAL argument of your compilation command (this file will be created upon running `make install`).

-    This library depends of SDL2, and therefor you must include the following AT THE END OF your compilation
+    You must include the following AT THE END OF your compilation command:
-command:

     `jgame3d-flags`